Lost with the Stars

 Of course, these aren’t the only things demanding our attention and pulling us from the natural rhythms of life.
 Politician pop-stars create high drama for votes while the inflated egos of overpaid athletes strut up and down the sidelines in a bid for attention and endorsements.
 The constant struggle for the almighty dollar, so that we may buy more things to distract us and hold up as a yardstick of our worth, keeps our heads down and our imagination and vision numb.

 Our houses are larger than ever before and so full of material things that we are building more and more ‘self-storage” units for all our stuff.
 Yet with all this stuff we are not happy.
 We find ourselves lost among piles of material things.
 No longer able to see the stars and receive their guidance for our journey through this life, we cling to these ultimately meaningless things.
 Perhaps that is where the quest for self and our true nature should begin.
-Take our selves out of storage and lighten the load by eliminating all the things we have so desperately grasped on to, the things that we have falsely believed identified who we are and would bring us happiness.
+Take our selves out of storage and lighten the load by eliminating all the things we have so desperately grasped on to, the things that we have falsely believed identified who we are and bring us happiness.

 We are all made of stars.
 The stars are our guide, our muse, our true place of comfort and wisdom.
-Call it cosmic debris if you will, all the light that has come together to form and shape the universe, our galaxy, solar system and earth.
+Call it cosmic debris if you will, all the light that has come together to form and shape the universe, our galaxy, solar system, the earth, you and me.
 No matter what you call it, it is where we were born.
 When we gaze upon the heavens we are gazing upon creation, the roots of our very existence, the only true reflection of ourselves.
 We need an unobstructed night sky to see and remember our stories, where we came from and who we are.
 If it is true that only through distance may we gain perspective, then an unobstructed view of the night sky will provide us with the ultimate perspective to the true nature of our existence.